 Sir William Monson captained the Rainbow on the voyage: his version of events, also written some years later, is in The Naval Tracts of Sir William Monson (Vol II, edited with a commentary by the naval historian M. Oppenheim 1902).

 Paul E. J. Hammer, Elizabeth’s Wars: War, Government and Society in Tudor England, 1544-1604 (2003) provides a very readable overview of England’s military development in light of its limited resources.
-It’s particularly interesting in its appraisal of Robert Devereux, Earl of Essex, as military organiser and strategist, and on the challenges Elizabeth faced as that rarest of beings: a sole woman ruler, and one who preferred a defensive (rather than offensive) war strategy.
+This book’s particularly interesting in its appraisal of Robert Devereux, Earl of Essex, as military organiser and strategist, and on the challenges Elizabeth faced as that rarest of beings: a sole woman ruler, and one who preferred a defensive (rather than offensive) war strategy.

 QUEEN ELIZABETH’S ROYAL VISITS